10+ Best Restaurants in Philadelphia for You to Check Out

 Rittenhouse Fine Dining Establishments

 This prestigious neighborhood is home to many hotels, dining and drinking venues, as well as museums and galleries.
-And while you are researching the cost of living in Philadelphia, and calculating whether you can afford it, keep in mind that it’s not all about the money.
+And while you are researching the cost of living in Philadelphia, and calculating whether you can afford it or how to reduce costs when moving, keep in mind that it’s not all about the money.
 Rittenhouse gives its locals a chance to have a very high standard of life, so consider this while you are out there house hunting.

 Abe Fisher is one of those spots that is a blend of traditional and modern.
 Here you can have tacos or $19 skirt steaks.
 Townsend is also there, with its expansive french cuisine and plates of roasted fish, escargots, or grass with grapes.